 - 1. A judge shall at all times treat all exhibitors with mutual respect in all communications during their officiating of the competition and event. - 2.
-A judge may not exhibit at any competition in which he/she is adjudicating. - 3.
-A judge may not judge, preside, over entries/exhibits presented by the judge's family members, domestic partners and their family members, business associates, employees, and clients at a sanctioned RMHA competition or event. - 4.
-A judge shall not attend a show exhibitor's party or any other activity connected with a competition or event commencing the day before their official duties through the day following the competition. - 5.
-A judge shall not visit the horse stabling area, nor speak with owners, trainers, exhibitors or owner's representatives, nor inspect or discuss any horse entered in the show before the official judging commences. - 6.
+A judge may not exhibit at any competition in which he/she is serving as an official judge for the event. - 3.
+A judge may not judge, preside, over entries/exhibits presented by the judge's family members, domestic partners and their family members, business associates, employees, employer(s), and clients at a sanctioned RMHA competition. - 4.
+A judge shall not attend a show exhibitor's party, or any other activity connected with a competition or event commencing the day before their official duties through the day following the competition. - 5.
+A judge shall not visit the horse stabling area, nor speak with owners, trainers, exhibitors or owner's representatives, nor inspect or discuss any horse entered in the show before, during, nor following the official conclusion of the show.
+Once the official judging assignment is complete, the judge should immediately depart the showgrounds or facilities where the show/event was held. - 6.
 A judge shall not review the show program with the listing of entries until after the judging is complete. - 7.
-A judge must abide by the RMHA Show Rules and Regulations along with the terms of their contract while serving in an official capacity. - 8.
-A judge shall not judge, preside, over classes in which horses he/she owns, trains, leases or has been sold within the past 90 days. - 9.
-A judge shall not communicate with other judges or individuals while officiating at a competition or event using any media to discuss horses, exhibitors and/or their placings. - 10.
-A judge shall not judge, preside over classes in which horses of his/her employer is exhibiting. - 11.
-A judge shall not assist in the actual performance of the horse and/or the exhibitor on the day of, prior to, or during the show. - 12.
-A judge shall not officiate at a competition or event whereby an exhibitor, their immediate family, guardian, or instructor has had financial transactions in connection with instruction, sales, purchase, lease, boarding, or training of horses. - 13.
-A judge shall not discuss with an exhibitor the purchase, sale, or lease of any horse during a competition or event at which he/she is officiating.
+A judge must abide by the current official RMHA Show Rules and Regulations along with the terms of their contract while serving in an official capacity. - 8.
+A judge shall not judge, preside, over classes in which horses he/she owns, trains, leases or has been sold within the past 180 days. - 9.
+A judge shall not communicate with other judges or individuals while officiating at a competition or event using any media to discuss horses, exhibitors and/or their placings. - 11.
+A judge shall not assist in the actual performance of the horse and/or the exhibitor within 180 days prior to or during the show to include instruction, boarding, training, farrier work, veterinarian services, or supplemental healthcare (such as, but not limited to, equine dentistry, massage, chiropractic care, therapy, etc). - 12.
+A judge shall not officiate at a competition or event whereby an exhibitor, their immediate family, guardian, or instructor has had transactions (compensated or not) in connection with instruction, sales, purchase, lease, boarding, training, farrier work, veterinarian services, or supplemental healthcare (such as, but not limited to, equine dentistry, massage, chiropractic care, therapy, etc) for horses within the past 180 days

-- 14. A judge shall not fraternize with an exhibitor, nor seem to fraternize with exhibitors, either in the show ring or at any common place on the show grounds. - 15.
+- 13. A judge shall not discuss with an exhibitor the purchase, sale, or lease of any horse during a competition or event at which he/she is officiating. - 14.
+A judge shall not fraternize with an exhibitor, nor seem to fraternize with exhibitors, either in the show ring or at any common place on the show grounds. - 15.
 A judge shall not utilize any form of social media to communicate or provide their opinions of exhibitors, horses or combinations thereof at any time during the competition or event. - 16.
 A judge shall not utilize any form of communication devices (mobile telephone, pager, etc) while in center ring serving as an official at a competition and event unless authorized by the show manager. - 17.
 A judge shall report all contacts and communications from exhibitors or their representatives prior to officiating at a competition or event, after being formally announced and under contract as an official of that event.
 Reports should be made to the SJC Chair.